Image relevance check

 Timing read

-Plan for 10 minutes of prep and 20 minutes of cook time.
-The key middle cue is: Make sure the melted butter has cooled slightly so it does not scramble the eggs.
+Plan for 10 minutes prep and 20 minutes cooking.
+Midway check: Make sure the melted butter has cooled slightly so it does not scramble the eggs.

 Flavor logic